What we do

 Through world-class collaboration, bring audio-visual innovation to life.

-The DTG is the non-profit UK collaboration centre for innovation in digital media technology, set up in 1995 with the purpose of looking after the digital TV marketplace.
+The DTG is the unique self-funding UK collaboration centre for innovation in digital media technology, set up in 1995 with the purpose of looking after the digital TV marketplace.
 It underpins the free-to-air platforms Freeview, Freesat and YouView, and supports the development of pay-TV and other platforms.

 It has been central to the distribution of TV in the UK for two decades and is currently embracing the convergence of content and networks to focus on the efficient delivery of video to all screens in all formats.